dartmouth-cs98-23f/hack-a-thing-1-pfeff-gnibus/README.md

 ## What you built?

-At the start of every term, (organized) Dartmouth students diligently put their courses into their calendar.
+At the start of every term, (organized) Dartmouth students diligently put their course meeting times into their calendar.
 However, this process is tedious and prone to mistakes.
-We built a tool that allows Dartmouth students to quickly generate a calendar with their courses to import into a calendar application of their choosing to expedite this process.
+We built a tool that allows Dartmouth students to quickly generate a calendar with their courses to import into a calendar application of their choice to expedite this process.

 Landing Page: